richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 Specifically, this analysis will focus on whether the latent space encodes a clear separation between land and ocean.
 If such a distinction emerges, it would suggest that the encoder is capturing meaningful features tied to the geography of the input fields, an encouraging sign that the model is developing representations aligned with real-world structure.
 If not, it may point to limitations in the encoder's ability to disentangle different components of the input space.

+The full code for this post can be found [here](https://colab.research.google.com/drive/1xMmFXqavXIJUOH6rSgXbcpzuWsmY1mHg?usp=sharing).

 ## What is the Latent Space?
 The latent space is a compressed, numerical representation (often a high-dimensional vector) produced by the encoder from raw inputs such as global temperature fields, wind patterns, or precipitation maps.
 It acts as a bottleneck layer where the model distills the most important spatial and statistical features of the atmosphere and surface conditions into a compact form.